Finnish Affenpinscher Club

 Usage nowadays

 Today the Affenpinscher is a companion.
-It's cheerful, fearless, independent and faithful nature and handy size makes it a suitable companion and an ideal guard in a small apartment.
+It's cheerful, fearless, stubborn and faithful nature and handy size makes it a suitable companion and an ideal guard in a small apartment.
 The Affenpinscher needs enough exercise to get rid of its excess energy.
-There has been an increased interest in obedience training and agility activities for the breed.
+There has been an increased interest in agility activities for the breed.
 The first Affenpinscher took part in an official agility race in Finland in spring of 2007.
 The owners of Affenpinschers have actively taken part in dog shows.

 Physical appearance

 According to the breed standard, the Affenpinscher is a small and square dog, whose features are partly reminiscent of a Miniature Schnauzer and partly of a Griffon Bruxellois.
 The Affenpinscher has a round head but does not have an upwards lifting nose nor do they have the small nose that the Griffons have.
 Its back is straight and its' forequarters moderate.
 The Affenpinscher has a coat of dense, rough hair and on its head the coat sticks out in every direction.
 This gives the breed a monkey-like look from which the breed derives its name.
 The breed moves in a skipping fashion.
-According to the FCI breed specification, the Affenpinscher's colour is clearly black, but occasionally puppies are born in other colours.
+According to the FCI breed specification, the Affenpinscher's colour is clearly black.
 A fully grown Affenpinscher's reaches approximately 25-30 cm in size.

 Character

-A charming combination of stubborn, fearlessness, independence, loyalty and rapid changeability from calm to active are all characteristics of the Affenpinscher.
+A charming combination of stubborn, fearlessness, loyalty and rapid changeability from calm to active are all characteristics of the Affenpinscher.
 The Affenpinscher is a lively and alert dog, not timid, nervous, phlegmatic or aggressive.
 Nowadays the Affenpinscher is a companion, but in a more active role the dog can be used for many different hobbies.
-The Affenpinscher settles with little and can therefore be hard to motivate which does not make it the easiest breed to train.
+The Affenpinscher can be hard to motivate which does not make it the easiest breed to train.

 The first Affenpinscher was registered in Finland in 1932, but it is believed that there have been some unregistered dogs before that.
-Real breeding work started with dogs imported from the United States and Sweden at the end of 1980's.
+Actual breeding work started with dogs imported from the United States and Sweden in the early 1990s.

 2000 2001 2002 2003 2004 2005 2006 2007 2008 2009